 Campus service department recharges for goods and services ordered by and rendered to the principal will be directly charged to the agency fund.

-Accounting will conduct a regular review of active agency funds to close out idle funds, monitor fund balances, and assure continual usage of the fund is appropriate.
+Controller's Office will conduct a regular review of active agency funds to close out idle funds, monitor fund balances, and assure continual usage of the fund is appropriate.

 The agency fund must be closed at the completion of the project or activity.
 Any credit balance remaining in the fund will be refunded to the principal or, if the principal no longer exists, transferred to the Chancellor’s campus-wide account.
 Any deficit in the fund will be charged to the Sponsor’s department.

 Occasional direct cash payments for consulting and honoraria to individuals who are not University employees are permitted from agency funds and are to be requested to the Accounts Payable Department, via a payment request form.
 Payments to consultants require an approved UCSF Consultant Agreement.
 Payments for consulting or of honoraria are subject to UCSF policies governing such payments.
-Consultant, honoraria, or other such payment arrangements must be approved in writing by the Vice Chancellor--Academic Affairs or the Assistant Vice Chancellor--Human Resources.
+Consultant, honoraria, or other such payment arrangements must be approved in writing by the Vice Provost-Academic Affairs or Associate Vice Chancellor/Senior Vice President-Human Resources.
 If such payments constitute an employer/employee relationship, the sponsor should arrange for the principal to provide payroll services directly to the payees, or if the principal prefers, the sponsor may establish formal payroll services in the name of the principal with a non-University vendor.
 If the principal does not mandate a particular non-University vendor for these services, the sponsor should select a vendor in accordance with UCSF purchasing policies.

 D. Accounting Treatment

 As agency funds are not considered University monies, related revenues and expenses must not be included in the University's Statement of Revenues, Expenses and Changes in Net Position.
-Each fiscal year-end, the Controller's Office should reclassify all agency fund revenue and expense that has been recorded in the general ledger to an asset or liability account.
+Each fiscal year-end, the Controller's Office reclassifies all agency fund revenue and expense that has been recorded in the general ledger to an asset or liability account.

 Exceptions to the terms and conditions of agency funds can only be granted by the Office of Budget and Resource management.